-Rating agency Fitch reconfirmed Ethias SA's "A" Insurer Financial Strength (IFS) rating, with a stable outlook.
+The rating agency Fitch once again affirmed Ethias SA's Insurer Financial Strength (IFS) rating at 'A' with a stable outlook.
 A fine demonstration of the insurer's solidity in a particularly volatile economic context.

 The maintenance of this rating demonstrates once again Ethias' financial strength as well as its good profitability and the robustness of its business model.
 It also attests to the relevance of the insurer's unique positioning and of its strategic choices, allowing the company to stay on course despite an out-of-the-ordinary context of overlapping crises.